 Dudley Del Balso serves on the Board of Judd Foundation.
 Ms. Del Balso worked with Judd almost continuously between 1968 and 1984 managing his office and overseeing the fabrication of his work.
 She co-authored the 1975 Judd Catalogue Raisonné published by the National Gallery of Canada.
 She also serves on the Advisory Board of the International Print Center New York and on the New York Board of the Trust for Public Land.

 Flavin Judd is Curator and Co-President of Judd Foundation.
-He is the husband of psychoanalyst Michèle Judd, the father of three children, and the son of Donald Judd for whom he assisted in the making of spaces and the installation of art in the United States and Europe.
+He is the husband of psychoanalyst Michèle Judd, the father of three children, and the son of Donald Judd.
+For his father, he assisted in the making of spaces and the installation of art in the United States and Europe.
 For Judd Foundation, he oversees all architectural projects, art installations, and curatorial matters.
 He oversaw and determined the design of the 101 Spring Street restoration for Judd Foundation in 2013.
 His art exhibitions, films, books, and buildings have all won awards.
 He studied at California Institute of the Arts, art and cinema, and the University of Texas at Austin, philosophy and architecture.